rohanchandra/javascript-terminal/README.md

 newEmulatorState.getOutputs()
 ```

-Putting everything together, you now have enough knowledge to build a simple terminal emulator in Node.js!
+Putting everything together you now have enough knowledge to build a simple terminal emulator in Node.js!
 Check out the [demo code](https://github.com/rohanchandra/javascript-terminal/tree/master/demo-cli), or keep reading for more advanced features.

 ### Autocomplete